 Sunday, May 3, 2015

 Imagine another company that takes over two years in many cases "on-boarding".
-This company is so customer focused that they will spend that much time making sure that any one of 20 million customers every year can ask them almost any question and they can take care of them without shuffling them off to someone else.
+This company is so customer focused that they will spend that much time making sure that any one of 20 million customers every year can any employee almost any question and they can take care of them without shuffling them off to someone else.
 This company receives hundreds of applicants for every open position.

 Imagine a third company where the primary requirements are a body temperature ~98.6F and a steady, working pulse.
 Maybe a reference or two might be called, but we all know we can't get much out of that little exercise.
 Bring all 3 candidates in, maybe a few interviews, call a reference or two (can't learn much here), then see ya Monday!
 When they show up, give them the nickel tour and stick them with someone that is already doing the job.
 Give them a 90 day probation period, and if they stay at 98.6F, don't start a fight, don't show up drunk and just show up period, they become one of us!